The Sneaky Warning Signs a Migraine Is Coming—and How to Stop Them

 Although the experience can vary from one person to the next, migraines tend to involve four phases: The prodrome phase, which lasts 24-72 hours, has many distinct symptoms that don’t include head pain; the aura phase (flashing lights or stars); the actual headache, and finally the postdrome phase, or migraine hangover.
 “Prodromal symptoms can vary from patient to patient, and even from migraine attack to migraine attack for the same patient,” Dr. Hutchinson points out, adding that some people may not experience all phases.
 (Find out which type of migraine you have.)

 What brain changes are thought to cause a migraine?
 Simply put, an external trigger (like a change in barometric pressure) or internal trigger (like the estrogen drop of menstruation) sparks a release of neuro-inflammatory compounds known as peptides; these sensitize and inflame blood vessels in the brain.
 “Think about it as an inflammatory cascade that moves from the lower brain centers to the higher brain centers,” says Dr. Hutchinson.
 “You could get to a point where the attack has progressed so much, it’s hard to turn around.”
 That’s why it’s so important to anticipate triggers so you can treat it before the real pain kicks in, which also happens to be when treatments are most effective.
 “My patients who recognize prodromal symptoms are better off because they can be proactive,” she says.
+(Here are 15 migraine triggers you should know about.)

 Watch for food cravings